Loving the Hate. The most “popular” posts on the Blog

 Lisbon is an attractive city.
 If you’re the usual tourist visiting the city for a couple of days you’ll probably love it.
 It’s a city set up to cater to tourists.
 But of all the cities we’ve used as a “base” (ie. for a month or more) Lisbon was the worst ever.
 It’s the only capital city we’ve ever been where we could never find the “basics” one needs to live.
 Just very strange.
 Add to that too many tourists and “Airbnb guettos”.
 I was very critical of Lisbon in this post.
 While I got a lot of negative comments, I also had a lot of Lisbonites who agreed with me.

-Maybe I prodded the beast with that title.
+Maybe I prodded the beer with that title.
 But we really enjoyed Belgrade and said nothing but good things about the city in this post.
 It’s a typical Balkan post where people get all worked up over nothing.
 You just have to read the comments in this post to realize that there are a lot of unresolved issues in the Balkans.

 I really had fun writing this post and I think it showed.
 It’s one of my favorite posts.
 I got a lot of comments from other bloggers on this one.
 Things change quickly in the blogging world and I’ve got a lot of pet peeves to add.
 Maybe it’s time to do a follow up post.